On groups of units of special and one-relator inverse monoids: An approach to computing pieces via regular languages

 called the O'Hare monoid.
 As explained above, one thing that makes this example significant is that the defining relator word clearly has no overlaps with itself and hence the Adjan overlap algorithm would terminate instantly, and return $r$ as a single invertible piece of itself.
 However, Margolis, Meakin and Stephen \cite{OHarePaper}, using van Kampen diagrams and Stephen's procedure, succeed in showing that $r$ in fact has a finer decomposition, namely

 They provide no further information about the group of units of the monoid $\OHare$.

 Our aim now is to give a unit computing algorithm for special inverse monoid presentations which improves on the Adjan algorithm.
-Specifically our new algorithm will have the following properties \begin{enumerate} \item it correctly computes the minimal invertible pieces of the O'Hare example, and \item it always computes a refinement of the Adjan algorithm. \end{enumerate} These properties mean that every invertible piece that the Adjan algorithm discovers, the Benois algorithm also discovers, and there are examples where the Benois algorithm discovers strictly smaller pieces than the Adjan algorithm does.
+Specifically our new algorithm, which we shall call the \emph{Benois algorithm}, will have the following properties \begin{enumerate} \item it correctly computes the minimal invertible pieces of the O'Hare example, and \item it always computes a refinement of the Adjan algorithm. \end{enumerate} These properties mean that every invertible piece that the Adjan algorithm discovers, the Benois algorithm also discovers, and there are examples where the Benois algorithm discovers strictly smaller pieces than the Adjan algorithm does.

 Let $M = \Ipres{A}{r_i=1\ (i\in I)}$ be a finitely presented special inverse monoid.
 Let

 Let $V = \mathrm{red}(\Sigma^*) \subseteq F_A$.
 For each $i \in I$ decompose

 such that for every proper prefix $p$ of $r_i$ we have